WebClub-NITK/GDSC-NITK-Recruitments-2023/RECRUITMENT_TASKS_2023.md

 Tag: `Hard`

 ### Description
 Create a meme feed application.
-Users should be able to login to the website and create simple memes and save them in their personal library, with options to publish their memes, like and follow other creators.
+Users should be able to login to the website and, create simple memes, and save them in their personal library, with options to publish their memes, like and follow other creators.

 ### Tasks
    - Implement a user interface for meme generation using the meme generator API.
 Users should be able to choose images, add text, and customize their memes.